manifold-systems/manifold/docs/manifold-templates.md

 ### `extends`
-The `extends` directive is used to make a template extend a different base class, which can be used to provide additional application specific functionality (e.g. Request and Response objects in a web application).
+The `extends` directive is used to make a template extend a different base class, which can be used to provide additional application specific functionality e.g., Request and Response objects in a web application.

 Here is a practical example of the `extends` directive being used:
 ```java